Chapter 12. Counseling and Mental Health Center

-- maintain and administer programs and services so they relate meaningfully to the mental health needs of the student body and the consultation or training needs of faculty and staff;
+- maintain and administer programs and services so they relate meaningfully to the mental health needs of the student body and the consultation or training needs of students, faculty and staff,

 - appoint assistants and coordinators for various phases of program planning, administration and development and

 - designate specific staff members to perform assigned duties in the absence of the director.

 - The director is responsible for the mission and services of the CMHC and is administratively responsible to and reports regularly to the vice president for student affairs.